Alternative

 If you're looking for a Google Analytics alternative, you've probably already felt the friction: Tag Manager, custom event config, a consent banner, and reports that are sampled and gapped the moment visitors decline cookies.
 GA4 was rebuilt for enterprise marketing teams — not for a founder who just wants to know which channel brought last month's paying customers.

 Mochi is the opposite trade.
 One line of script, one page, and every visit is already sorted into the channel that earned it — with Stripe revenue sitting right beside it.
-No tag manager, no cookie banner, and your visitors' data never gets handed to an ad platform.
+No tag manager, no cookies, and your visitors' data is never handed to an ad platform or used to build a profile of anyone.

 GA4 makes you build the report before it tells you anything.
 Mochi opens on the one question that matters — which marketing makes money — with channels and revenue already lined up.